akto-api-security/tests-library/remediation/BOLA_MODIFY_CUSTOM_HEADER_INTEGER_VAL_DELETE.md

 ### Step 3: Apply Principle of Least Privilege
 Always stick to the "Principle of Least Privilege" where every module (such as a process, a user, or a program, depending on the subject) must be able to access only the information and resources that are necessary for its legitimate purpose.
 This limits the scope of potential damage.

-### Step 4: Regular Audit and Monitoring
-Ensure there are effective logging and monitoring mechanisms in place to detect unusual and potentially harmful activities.
-Regular auditing can also help identify any potential weak spots.

-By implementing these measures, one can prevent unauthorized access to DELETE based APIs by exploiting BOLA.